Skip to content

 2022 Arctic Circle Assembly

-The 2022 Arctic Circle Assembly welcomed over 2000 participants that attended over 200 sessions, Receptions and other Networking Events.
+The 2022 Arctic Circle Assembly welcomed over 2000 participants who attended over 200 sessions, Receptions and other Networking Events.
 Speakers included H.E.
 Rt Hon.
 Mary Simon, Governor General of Canada; H.E.
 Alar Karis, President of the Republic of Estonia; H.R.H.
 Haakon, Crown Prince of Norway; H.E.
 Múte B. Egede, Prime Minister of Greenland; Admiral Rob Bauer, Chair of the Military Committee, NATO.
 The 2022 Assembly covered topics such as the future of Arctic security, peace and prosperity, new and updated Arctic strategies, and a rapidly melting region.

 2021 Arctic Circle Assembly